 In the early 2000s, as DVDs began to take over from VHS tapes, Rangeaire Vision moved to digital format and editing which enabled higher quality and more advanced editing.
 It also allowed the use of multiple cameras, which is important in the editing to give concurrent shots from multiple angles.
 The high quality results were made possible by the technical expertise of Bob who is adept in the field of dog videography, video production and editing.

 Rangeaire Vision Today

-Certainly the strength of Rangeaire Vision DVDs/videos lies in their specialised content.
-In 2020 a book was added to their repertoire.
+Certainly the strength of Rangeaire Vision DVDs/videos lies in their specialized content.
+In 2020 a book was added to their repertoire with another book added in 2021.
 With today's abundance of videos, including YouTube and a camera in every mobile phone, in 2008 Jane and Bob started a parallel activity building a comprehensive website, JaneDogs.com as the primary means of publishing knowledge on dogs.